fccm/ocaml-cal-svg/README.md

-Generates a calendar, one month by page.
+Generates a calendar, one month by page with `cal_svg.ml`.

+Generates a black and white calendars with `cal_svg12.ml`.

+Generates calendars with color headers with `cal_svg12_col.ml`.

 Produce the page for January 2021, in English, in SVG with:
 ```